-- 139 The risk mitigation option cannot be applied retrospectively.
+- The risk mitigation option cannot be applied retrospectively.
 EFRAG is aware that the issue significantly impacts some insurers, while for other insurers, this is not a significant concern.
-Some preparers are concerned that if they were not allowed to apply the risk mitigation option retrospectively at transition, the changes in the fair value of the risk mitigating instruments would adjust the CSM.
-However, as retrospective application is not allowed, the changes in these instruments are recognised in retained earnings rather than CSM. - 140 EFRAG acknowledges that for those who are significantly impacted, not being able to apply the risk mitigation option retrospectively reduces the relevance of the information as it would distorts the equity and CSM balances at transition and the related revenue recognition pattern subsequently. - 141 However, EFRAG also acknowledges that if an entity was permitted to apply the option retrospectively, it could decide the extent to which to reflect risk mitigation activities in the CSM based on a known accounting outcome.
+Some preparers are concerned that if they were not allowed to apply the risk mitigation option retrospectively at transition, some or all changes in the effect of time value and financial risks would adjust the CSM.
+However, as retrospective application is not allowed, such changes are recognised in CSM rather than retained earnings on transition. - 140 EFRAG acknowledges that for those who are significantly impacted, not being able to apply the risk mitigation option retrospectively reduces the relevance of the information as it would distorts the equity and CSM balances at transition and the related revenue recognition pattern subsequently. - 141 However, EFRAG also acknowledges that if an entity were permitted to apply the option retrospectively, it could decide the extent to which to reflect risk mitigation activities in the CSM based on a known accounting outcome.
 The entity could do this in a way that would not reflect how the entity would have applied the option in previous periods, without hindsight, had it always applied IFRS 17.
 Such a risk would affect the credibility of information presented on transition to IFRS 17 and in subsequent periods in which those groups of insurance contracts continue to exist.
-This could also negatively impact the relevance of the information presented. - 142 Therefore, considering the above, on balance, EFRAG is of the view that not applying the risk mitigation option retrospectively will not negatively impact relevance.
+This could also negatively impact the relevance of the information presented.
+Not all the required information may be available at the appropriate level of granularity. - 142 Therefore, considering the above, on balance, EFRAG is of the view that not applying the risk mitigation option retrospectively will not negatively impact relevance.